AshuKr22/Talkie/errors.md

 Remember that controlled components use state to manage their values, while uncontrolled components rely on DOM properties (such as `defaultValue`).

+#### error 4 : Error: Invalid hook call.
+Hooks can only be called inside of the body of a function component.
+##### Solution :

+Possible solution:
+To fix this error, you need to identify which of the above causes is applicable to your case, and follow the corresponding suggestions1.
+In your code, it seems that you are calling the useAuthContext hook inside the logout function, which is a promise.
+This breaks the rule of calling hooks at the top level of your function component or custom hook1.
+To fix this, you need to move the useAuthContext hook outside the logout function, and pass the authContext as a parameter to the logout function.
+For example: function LogoutBtn() {
+  // ✅ Good: call the hook at the top level const authContext = useAuthContext();

+  function logout(authContext) {
+    // ... use authContext here
+  }
+}

+#####